MJDarling-web/IndieProject/timeLog.md

 1 hour updating servlet pages, logout, and merge/pull requests.
 2.5 hours on api consumption, database fixes, and checking for calculation errors 30 minutes on daoTest adjusting, broke earlier and fixed it now.

+## Week 16
+1 hour on recording and prep for project presentation 1 hour on reviewing feedback and adjusting plan for the next 2 days before submitting final project.